Sr. Administrative Assistant Academic and Student Affairs

 Robert Griffin is the Director of Facilities at the Texas Tech School of Veterinary Medicine.
 He oversees the buildings operation and maintenance, and manages staff to maintain daily operations.
 He started with Texas Tech Health Sciences Center in 2015 as a Tradesman Leader and in 2017 promoted to Assistant Superintendent.
 Then, in 2019 he was promoted to Superintendent of Facilities.

 On April 1st, 2022, Robert started with Texas Tech School of Veterinary Medicine as Director of Facilities.
 He grew up in the Panhandle of Texas and moved to Amarillo in 1980.
 He has a son and daughter in law and three grandkids that he enjoys very much.
 Robert is a retired musician (drummer) after 20 years and his hobbies are sports, riding a Harley and loving life.

-Kenzie Harris serves as a Small Animal Veterinary Technician at Texas Tech School of Veterinary Medicine.
-She assists in the Clinical and Professional Skills Labs.
+Kenzie Harris serves as the Anesthesia Technician at Texas Tech School of Veterinary Medicine.
 She received her A.A.S.
 Degree in Veterinary Technology at Cedar Valley Community College in Dallas, TX.
 After passing the Veterinary Technician National Exam, she became licensed in Texas.

 She is a Texas Panhandle native.
 Kenzie is married to Dan, and together they have two sweet dogs, Bentley and Django, and a mischievous cat, Annie.
 In her spare time, she enjoys crafting, fishing, hiking, and camping.